Chymotrypsin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The Nature of Chymotrypsin

 Chymotrypsin is largely generated in the pancreas.
 It is released into the duodenum of the small intestine after digestion.
 Chymotrypsin breaks down proteins into smaller peptides.
-It focuses on breaking peptide bonds that are next to aromatic amino acids like phenylalanine, tryptophan, and tyrosine.
+It focuses on breaking peptide bonds that are next to aromatic like phenylalanine, tryptophan, and tyrosine.
 Its activity helps transform complicated food proteins into more easily absorbed ones.
-Chymotrypsin’s ability to carry out these tasks is enabled by a sophisticated interaction of chemical and biological structures at the molecular level.
+Chymotrypsin’ ability to carry out these tasks is enabled by a sophisticated interaction of chemical and biological structures at the molecular level.

 Because chymotrypsin uses a serine residue in its active site for catalysis, it is categorized biochemically as a serine protease.
 For chymotrypsin to function as an enzyme, the catalytic triad of histidine-57, aspartate-102, and serine-195 must be present.
 The nucleophilic assault on the carbonyl carbon of the peptide bond targeted for hydrolysis is made possible by the histidine residue in the triad acting as a general base and helping to remove a proton from the serine residue.